jbisetto/free-genai-bootcamp-2025/song-vocabulary/QA_TESTING_SUMMARY.md

 6. **Alternative Lyrics Sources**: Implement and test alternative lyrics retrieval methods to provide fallback options if the primary source is unavailable.

+## Recent Test Improvements

+As of March 8, 2025, the following improvements have been made to the integration test suite:

+1. **Fixed Integration Tests for Caching System**:
+   - Fixed `test_lyrics_to_vocabulary_workflow` to correctly verify that the extract_vocabulary mock is called as expected
+   - Enhanced `test_offline_mode_fallback` to use unique song names with timestamps to ensure they're not already in the cache
+   - Improved simulation of network unavailability in offline tests

+2. **Enhanced Test Documentation**:
+   - Added detailed documentation for the skipped `test_agent_with_caching` test explaining the challenges of mocking LLM-based decision-making
+   - Clarified test assertions and improved error messages

+3. **Verified Performance Testing**:
+   - Confirmed that the performance comparison tests accurately measure the difference between cached and non-cached lyrics retrieval
+   - Observed performance ratios consistently showing that cached retrieval is competitive with or faster than mock data

+These improvements have resulted in a more robust and reliable test suite that better validates the caching system's functionality and its integration with other components.

 ## Conclusion

 The Song Vocabulary App demonstrates a high level of quality and reliability.
 The comprehensive test suite provides strong assurance that the application will function correctly in production environments.
 With the recommended enhancements, the application can achieve even higher levels of quality and maintainability.